maargenton/go-testreport/README.md

 ## Canonical YAML format

-The test reporting process goes through an intermediate in-memory representation that maps on disk to a canonical YAML format.
+The test reporting process goes through an intermediate in-memory representation that maps to a canonical YAML format on disk.
 Independently of the formatted output, the command can save the intermediate YAML represnetation of the tests after processign the source format (e.g. `go test -json` output format), or load the YAML representation to generate the formatted output.